ruyrybeyro/QtSpecem/README.md

 The project idea will be being an debugger, for the moment just upload for backup and for people to test the Z80 part.

 Supports drag-and-drop, file as arguments, and SLT, TAP, Z80, SNA, SNX, SIT, RAW, ZX, PRG, ACH, ROM, DAT, SCR, SEM snapshot emulation formats.

+KNOWN BUGs

+- non documented flags of BIT n,(HL) not fully implemented (eg. WZ only partially documented).

+- SHIFT 0-9 does not work due to a Qt feature, use ALT 0-9 instead.